 RJ: You know, boy, it’s a busy day.
 There are lots of interesting things that we get to do at the Mint.
 I tell ya, it’s been the privilege of a lifetime, really, to be here at the Mint for the past two years now.
 I wouldn’t say that any day, that there’s a certain rhythm to it.
 A lot of different things.
 We manage, essentially, three business lines with “numi”, bullion, and the circulating line.
 And then also, I think that protection is also a business line for us as well as we are entrusted with national assets at the mint.
 And so, it can vary across any of the issues that would come up in those lines on any given day.

 CM: A few months ago you had a symposium, where members of the collector and dealer community met in Philadelphia.
 And it seemed like the Mint was trying to suss out a few key details to help out its numismatic division.
 What was your main takeaway from that event?

-RJ: It’s one of the things that the Mint has tried to take as even handed an approach as possible.
-So, if you looked at all of the product on the numismatic side, we sell almost exclusively through the website.
-We do have a bulk dealer program, but it's only on really certain products.
+RJ: It’s one of the things that the Mint has tried to take as even-handed an approach as possible.
+So, if you looked at all of the products on the numismatic side, we sell almost exclusively through the website.
+We do have a bulk dealer program, but it’s only on really certain products.
 But the bulk dealers do buy 30% of what’s out there.
 So they are a big important community to us as well.

 CM: I attended the World Mint Director’s Conference in Bangkok, I know the United States Mint had representation there.
 The U.S. Mint does try to collaborate with other leading Mints of the world.
 One of the things that I found interesting was that Simon Lake of the Royal Mint in the UK was warning the industry that it could be heading for harder times when the major developed world countries begin to phase out low-denomination coinage…